Want to offer curbside or in store pickup at checkout? Here’s what you need to know to do it right the first time around.

 4. Keep things clean and tidy

-So you’ve got in-store pickup as an option, have the staff trained on how to fulfill an order.
-Where should you keep your items prior to a customer’s pickup time?
+So you’ve got in-store pickup as an option, and have the staff trained on how to fulfill an order.
+Where should you keep your items before a customer’s pickup time?

 5. Have insurance in place